-Companies apply for funding under the Match Program by submitting an Application in response to a solicitation (a "Match Solicitation") developed and issued by the Board.
+Companies apply for funding under the Match Program by submitting an Application in response to a Match Solicitation (a "Solicitation") developed and issued by the Board.
 Under the Match Program, a qualified business may receive one (1) SBIR/STTR Phase I Matching Funds Award (either an SBIR or an STTR Phase I award, a "Match Award") during a Match Solicitation Period.
 Based upon the availability of funds, the Board sets the available Match Award amounts and the dates during which proposals may be submitted.

 Under the Match Program, the Board will review Applications through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
 For Match Solicitations supported by funding levels large enough to enable awards to all or most of the expected Applicants in the Match Solicitation Period at or close to the maximum amount allowable under these Guidelines, this review will occur on a first-come, first-served basis.
 However, for Match Solicitations supported by lower funding levels, the Board's Executive Director may, with approval by a majority of a quorum of the Board, employ other bases that the Board deems appropriate for a given Match Solicitation.
-Such bases must be consistent with the overall objectives of the Match Program and must be specified in the applicable Match Solicitation.
-Awards will be made for up to 100% of a firm's Federal Program award, up to the maximum amount of \$100,000 (as set by the relevant Match Solicitation), through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
+Such bases must be consistent with the overall objectives of the Match Program, must be specified in the applicable Match Solicitation, and may include, but are not limited to, factors such as the economic distress level of the county of the Applicant's Principal Place of Business, the Applicant's size, the number of previous Match Awards received by the Applicant, the potential of the Applicant to acquire Phase II or other funding, the commercial potential of the Applicant's innovation, the Applicant's primary business activity, an assessment of the Applicant's team, and the distribution of federal funding agency awards within the State.
+Awards will be made for up to one hundred percent (100%) of a firm's Federal Program award, up to the maximum amount of \$200,000 (as set by the relevant Match Solicitation), through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.

-Applicants who receive Match Awards will receive 75% of the award amount upon receipt of a Federal Program Phase I award, and will receive the additional 25% of the award, if and only if, the Phase I final report is accepted by the Federal Agency and the Applicant submits the related Phase II application to the Federal Agency.
+Applicants who receive Match Awards will receive seventy-five percent (75%) of the award amount upon receipt of a Federal Program Phase I award, and will receive the additional twenty-five percent (25%) of the award, if and only if, the Phase I report is accepted by the Federal Agency and the Applicant submits the related Phase II application to the Federal Agency.
 "Fast Track" Federal Program Phase I awards are also eligible under the Match Program (see Section M of these Guidelines for specific information about Fast Track).